petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 ## Liferay Deployment Approaches

 Our DXP deployment offerings include SaaS, PaaS and self-hosted options.
-Our SaaS offering---Liferay Experience Cloud---is a flexible, DXP-as-a-Service offering to create, launch, and optimize tailored solutions with the agility and convenience of SaaS.
+Our SaaS offering---Liferay Experience Cloud---is a flexible, DXP-as-a-Service offering to create, launch, and optimize digital solutions with the agility and convenience of SaaS.

 ## Tailored Solutions